zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/17-sac2/20-ros/10-ros-intro.md

 ## Environment Variables

 Environment variables modify key attributes of a program.
 For our applications in ROS, the most important environment variable is `ROS_MASTER_URI`.
-To change an environment variable, you can either type `export (VARIABLE) = (value)` with the correct variable and values into the terminal.
+To check the value of this environment variable, type `echo $ROS_MASTER_URI` and press enter in the terminal, and the value will be printed out. the `$` symbol is used to signal environment variables.
+To change an environment variable, you can either type `export (VARIABLE)=(value)` with the correct variable and values into the terminal.
 These changes will only be temporary and you'll need to export the values every time.
 Alternatively, you can create a shell script to export the values for you, as we have done in the [pidrone_pkg](https://github.com/h2r/pidrone_pkg).
 Take a look at the `setup_for_managed_mode.sh` and `setup_for_master_mode.sh` scripts.

 ### ROS MASTER URI